JNYENKL/D0018E/README.md

 ## App
 In order to successfully load the page, navigate to the root folder, open a terminal and type `npm start`.
 If it does not work, make sure you have nodeJS and npm installed.
+In case of bcrypt giving errors due to different OS than the one of the authors, check [this link](https://stackoverflow.com/questions/60962219/error-bcrypt-lib-node-is-not-a-valid-win32-application)

 ## Tests